Bachelor of Education

 To strengthen your application, you may consider taking steps to improve both your cumulative grade-point average and your experience profile.
 For example, volunteer experience in schools will strengthen an application.
 You should select your referees judiciously.
 For advice on the application process, contact the St. Thomas University Admissions Office or the Education Department.

-Your application to the Bachelor of Education Program should be sent to the Admissions Department.
+Your application to the Bachelor of Education Program should be sent to the Admissions Office.
 The required documents application package must include:

 - a completed application form for admission to the University available at How to Apply